Juliuxs/Juliuxs/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on custom API solutions.
-- 🌱 I’m currently learning microservices and golang.
+- 🌱 I’m currently learning microservices.
 - 👯 I’m looking to collaborate on projects with unique ideas.
 - 💬 Ask me about API architecture.